CocoRosie: 2005−2006: Beautiful Boyz and Noah's Ark

 CocoRosie released their second album, Noah's Ark, in 2005.
 The album includes collaborations with Anohni from Antony and the Johnsons ("Beautiful Boyz"), Devendra Banhart ("Brazilian Sun"), and French rapper Spleen ("Bisounours").
 The album was recorded in a variety of locations as the sisters traveled.
 The album's cover, a drawing by Bianca of three unicorns having sex while one of them vomits drops corresponding to the color spectrum, was selected by The Guardian and Pitchfork Media as one of the worst album covers of all time.

-As of 2005, Bianca Casady was in a relationship with Devendra Banhart, with Banhart living with Bianca Casady and her mother Christina at their farm in Saintes-Maries-de-la-Mer, a Romani village in southern France.
+In 2005, Bianca Casady was in a relationship with Devendra Banhart, with Banhart living with Casady and her mother Christina at Christina's farm in Saintes-Maries-de-la-Mer, a Romani village in southern France.
+Casady's relationship with Banhart ended in 2006.
+Banhart's 2007 album Smokey Rolls Down Thunder Canyon detailed his break up with Casady.

 In 2006, Sierra started a side project, Metallic Falcons, with friend Matteah Baim.
 The project is signed to Voodoo Eros Records, a new label started by Bianca with business partner Melissa Shimkovitz.
 Bianca also opened the Voodoo Eros Museum Of Nice Items, an art gallery and performance space in New York City (123 Ludlow St) most recently home to an exhibition of Bianca's art Red Bone Slim VS. Itself: an Exhibition of Drawings.